Connecticut Sun: Brief decline (2008–2009)

 During the 2007–08 offseason, the Connecticut Sun made major changes to their roster in an effort to win that ever-elusive championship title.
 The Sun made three trades, one sending Katie Douglas to the Indiana Fever.
 In return, the Sun received Tamika Whitmore.
 Following the monumental trade, Nykesha Sales announced she would sit out the 2008 season due to multiple nagging injuries.
 7'2" center Margo Dydek also took the season off due to her pregnancy.

 With a lineup with three new starters, the Sun started the season by winning eight of their first nine games.
 The team did slow in progression by losing five games in a row at one point, but they finished the regular season with a 21–13 record, which placed them second in the Eastern Conference, only one game out of first place.
 In the playoffs, the New York Liberty won the decisive game three on the Sun's home floor and for the second straight year, the Sun failed to advance to the Eastern Conference Finals.

-The 2009 WNBA All-Star Game was held on July 25 at 3:30 p.m. at Mohegan Sun Arena, the second time the Sun had hosted the game.
-It was broadcast nationally on ABC (HD).
+The 2009 WNBA All-Star Game was held on July 25 at Mohegan Sun Arena, the second time the Sun had hosted the game.
+It was broadcast nationally on ABC.
 The 2009 season would prove to be a middling one for the team, which fought to stay around .500 the entire season.
 An injury to Asjha Jones did not help their chances, and the team ultimately finished 16–18, which was the same record as the Washington Mystics and Chicago Sky for fourth place, but Washington won the tiebreaker to advance.